apache/age-website/docs/intro/setup.md

 sudo vi /usr/bin/pg_config
 ```

 By default PGBINROOT is set to /usr/lib/postsgresql , the directory which contains all the postgres versions.
-Change this to /usr/lib/postgresql/<\intended version of postgres>
+Change this to /usr/lib/postgresql/[intended version of postgres]

 Check the PostgreSQL conf file of your PostgreSQL version to figure out which port its running on.
-The conf file is generally located in /etc/postgresql/<\version>/main
+The conf file is generally located in /etc/postgresql/[intended version of postgres]/main

 ```console
 vi /etc/postgresql/11/main/postgresql.conf